sphinx-doc/sphinx/Doc-3k/tutorial/stdlib2.rst

 Decimal Floating Point Arithmetic
 =================================

-The :mod:`decimal` (XXX reference: ../lib/module-decimal.html) module offers a :class:`Decimal` datatype for decimal floating point arithmetic.
+The :mod:`decimal` module offers a :class:`Decimal` datatype for decimal floating point arithmetic.
 Compared to the built-in :class:`float` implementation of binary floating point, the new class is especially helpful for financial applications and other uses which require exact decimal representation, control over precision, control over rounding to meet legal or regulatory requirements, tracking of significant decimal places, or for applications where the user expects the results to match calculations done by hand.

 For example, calculating a 5% tax on a 70 cent phone charge gives different results in decimal floating point and binary floating point.
 The difference